Poems by Giannina Braschi

 My name is Mariquita Samper.
 I work at Macy’s.
 My job is to make up people who don’t like to make themselves up.
 I’m an artist.
 I’m the makeup artist of the characters of this fiction that separates fantasy from reality.
 And I’m shocked by the things that happen.
 A lady asked me to paint her dog’s nails.
 Lady, I said, I’m Mariquita Samper, Macy’s makeup artist.
 Not a canine pedicurist.
 Wuff!
 Wuff!—barked the dog.
 And I was so sorry.
 Then a guy with a perfume tray passed by, and a perfume that reeked like “a barking doesn’t bite” pervaded the store.
 I caught a whiff of sirens.
 Saw toys tooting.
 And a whole pack of police dogs came charging at us.
 Yes, it’s Macy’s, the World’s Largest Store!
 Yes, it’s New York.
 I ran for my life as soon as I heard …

 El imperio de los sueños was first published in Barcelona by Anthropos Editorial (1988).
 This body of work represents Giannina Braschi’s early poetry written in Spanish.
-The collection includes three books: Asalto al tiempo (1981), La Comedia profana (1985), and Diario íntimo de la soledad (1988).
+Epic in scale, this Puerto Rican poetry collection includes three books: Asalto al tiempo (1981), La Comedia profana (1985), and Diario íntimo de la soledad (1988).

 Braschi’s poems have been widely anthologized and published in a myriad of editions, formats, and languages.
 Of note, Tess O’Dwyer’s English rendition of Empire Dreams won the Columbia University Translation Center Award and inaugurated the Yale Library of World Literature in Translation (Yale University Press, 1994).
 A Swedish version by Helena Eriksson and Hana Nordenhök was published as Drömmarnas imperium (Tranan, 2012).